Loading lesson…

 The big idea: p-values are one weak piece of evidence, often presented as if they were a verdict.
 Effect size and replication matter more.

-What is the core idea behind "Statistical Significance and P-Values"?
+What is the main idea of "Statistical Significance and P-Values"?

-Which best describes the scope of "Statistical Significance and P-Values"?
+Which concept is most central to "Statistical Significance and P-Values"?